It’s critical for associations to make an “apples to apples” comparison of association software when researching new AMS systems.

 - Outlook or other email programs

-Be sure to verify if someone is assigned to support you through the entire transition process.
+Be sure to verify if someone is assigned to support your association through the entire transition process.

-Also ask how long it typically takes before an association of your size can be up and running with the new system.
+Also, ask how long it typically takes before an association of your size can be up and running with the new membership management software system.

 Training & Support

-You’ll want good training and support options when you’re learning the new system and on an ongoing basis.
+You’ll want good training and support options when you’re learning the new association software system and on an ongoing basis.

 - Verify if there is a limit to or additional cost for support.

-- Find out if support is provided by in-house account representatives or outsourced to a third-party call center.
+- Find out if in-house representatives provide association support, or if it’s outsourced to a third-party call center.

 - Ask about typical customer support response times, hours of availability, after-hours emergency availability, and communication options (i.e., online chat, phone, email, online FAQs, etc.).

 Editor’s note: This article was originally posted September 28, 2017.
 It has been updated.